top of page

 Q: Do you offer rolling admissions?

 A: Yes.
-While most students enroll at the beginning of a semester, we accept new students throughout the year if space is available.
+While most families enroll at the start of the school year or semester, we accept new students throughout the year if space is available.

 Q: What is your class size?